Manifest.mf specification

 validArgsCmd

-A command to execute to get the dynamic list of arguments.
+A command to execute to get the dynamic list of valid arguments for auto-completion.

 {